willwhitney/live-earth-desktop/readme.md

 # live-earth-desktop

-**UPDATE:** use https://github.com/jakiestfu/himawari.js for Himawari images instead of this.
+**UPDATE: GOES-East now supported instead of Himawari.** Use https://github.com/jakiestfu/himawari.js for Himawari images instead of this.
 Something has changed about where the Himawari images are saved, and I don't want to spend time tracking it down when there's a perfectly great package already.
 You can use his script via `launchctl` the same way you can this one in order to get continually-updated images for your desktop.
 GOES-East is still supported in this package.

 There's a satellite called Himawari-8 which is geostationary over approximately Papua New Guinea.
 The very excellent people who run this satellite have set up a [live stream](http://himawari8.nict.go.jp/) of the ultra-high-res images that it takes.
 They are gorgeous.